medinags/vps-challenge/README.md

 # Gameplay

-"Geo AR-Cade" is an innovative augmented reality game that utilizes VPS from ARDK.
+"Geo AR-Cade" stands as a groundbreaking augmented reality game that utilizes VPS from ARDK.
 The mission is to explore different Wayspots while playing Snake Arcade in AR, aiming to achieve the highest score at each location.

 1. **Open Geo AR-Cade:** At the start, you'll see a toggle with VPS enabled by default, as VPS is a core feature of our experience.
 You can disable it for indoor gameplay, which is perfect for testing and debugging.
 When disabled, all game features remain accessible.